 We wrote this article in February 2020 but held off releasing it while the pandemic was at its height.

 In a way the effect of lockdowns has been similar to pressing a fast forward button on the subject of the article.
 The oil price dropped massively to around $20 a barrel (and briefly went negative on some futures).
 Oil production from Canada & Alberta was cut sharply and many producers may go bust.

 For now as at June 2020 an OPEC/ Russian deal combined with the North American cuts has helped oil recover to $40 a barrel.
 At this price some existing US production is coming back online but is only covering costs & it seems unlikely new production will be worth investing in.
-It seems likely OPEC will try to prevent oil going much of $40 specifically to avoid a US shale resurgence.
+It seems likely OPEC will try to prevent oil going much over $40 specifically to avoid a US shale resurgence.

 The stranding of coal assets has been accelerated by lockdown, essentially knocked out by a one two bunch of cheaper renewables & the fall in gas prices for power generators.
 Its got so bad even Warren Buffet is investing in solar.
 Coal is the biggest confirmed loser and won’t recover.

 US shale has probably peaked (its debt levels are massive) but a further rise in the oil price over $50 could provide a stay of execution.